1066 Battle of Hastings, Abbey and Battlefield - Family Property Guide

-- Parking: There is a large car park near the entrance, with a £4.50, flat all day fee.
-While the site is open, visitors can buy car park exit tokens for £3.50, and members for £1.00.
+- Parking: There is a large car park near the entrance, with a £4.00, flat all day fee.
+Parking is free for members of English Heritage displaying a valid membership sticker.

 The fantastic visitor centre tells the story of 1066 and features fantastic hands-on interactive displays.
 You can see some of the fearsome weapons the soldiers would have used, and find out if you're strong enough to carry a shield and sword into battle.

 Climb to the top of the gatehouse for a view of the battlefield.
-There's also a special audio guide just for kids.
+There's also an audio guide just for kids.

 - Let out your best battle cry and strike a pose beside the wooden sculptures of Norman and Saxon soldiers which line the footpath around the battlefield.

 - Look out for the stone which marks the high altar William the Conqueror built on the spot where King Harold fell in the Battle of Hastings.

 - See if you can spot the stone faces peering down at you from the walls of the gatehouse passage.